 If your mortgage is up for renewal, you likely started your last term in 2013.
-Depending on the month you originated your mortgage (or previously renewed your mortgage), you may have been locked in at a rate of 2.64% for a five-year fixed rate (that was the lowest rate available in April and May of 2013).
+Depending on the month you originated your mortgage (or previously renewed your mortgage), you may have been locked in at a rate of 2.84% for a five-year fixed rate (that was the lowest rate available in July of 2013).

 Use what you’ve learned